marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 --log_dir /home/packerc/shared/season_captures/ENO/captures/
 ```

-A log file will be created in 'log-dir'.
+A log file will be created in 'log-dir' if 'log-dir' is specified.

 ## Create Input Inventory